Mode8fx/kamrandomizer/README.md

 # Amazing Mirror Randomizer
-This is a randomizer for Kirby & The Amazing Mirror that changes the abilities you can obtain from each enemy.
+This is a randomizer for Kirby & The Amazing Mirror that changes the abilities you can obtain from each enemy and object.
 You will need a US ROM of Kirby & The Amazing Mirror to use this.

 ![](https://github.com/GateGuy/kamrandomizer/blob/master/Screenshot.png?raw=true)